This content has been machine translated dynamically.

 > add appfw policy "Ip_Rep_Policy" "((CLIENT.IP.SRC.IPREP_IS_MALICIOUS || CLIENT.IP.SRC.TYPECAST_TEXT_T.CONTAINS_ANY(\"Block_List\")) && !
 (CLIENT.IP.SRC.TYPECAST_TEXT_T.CONTAINS_ANY(\"Allow_List\")))" APPFW_BLOCK

-If the NetScaler appliance does not have direct access to the Internet and is connected to proxy, use the following command to configure the iprep client to send requests to the proxy.
+If the NetScaler appliance does not have direct access to the Internet and is connected to a proxy, configure the IP Reputation client to send requests to the proxy.

 > set reputation settings proxyServer 10.102.30.112 proxyPort 3128

 > set reputation settings –proxyServer testproxy.citrite.net –proxyPort 3128